 Estate Planning Articles and Reports

 If you come in for an Estate Planning consultation, we would appreciate it if you would at least partially complete this work sheet at home before your appointment and bring it with you.
-It will make the meeting go more efficiently.
+It will allow the meeting to proceed most efficiently.
 But even if you don’t come in, you may wish to complete this work sheet anyway so that your family will have this valuable information if something happens to you.
 Exact values and account numbers are not required for planning purposes.

 Congratulations on recognizing the importance of estate planning.
 If you drafted your own documents, or used an online service such as Legal Zoom, this report advises you of some of the issues you may have failed to consider and offers some tips on changes that maybe needed.
 CPAs and Financial Advisers have found this “White Paper” helpful in working with their clients.